markusmazurczak/k8s-cluster-creator/README.md

 During the process of creating all images there will pop up some VirtualBox windows and temp images will be imported and exported.
 Please do not close the windows or delete the imported images.
 If everything goes well, all windows will be closed and all imported images will be deleted.
 ## Image location
 The created images are located in the **images** folder.
-You can find your control-plane image in folder: **images\k8s-control-plane** You can find all your configured worker-nodes in folder: **images\worker**
+You can find your control-plane image in folder: **images\k8s-control-plane**.
+You can find all your configured worker-nodes in folder: **images\worker**.

-That import the appliances in you VirtualBox and you are good to go.
+Than import the appliances in your VirtualBox and you are good to go.
 To access the imported appliances configure a ssh port-forwarding into the machine and use the configured username as username and password.

 # Test the cluster
 Some usefull commands to get the status of the cluster after all VMs are started.
 Everything should be executed on the control-plane node.